dave-kennedy/my-theme/README.md

     Author: Joe Bloggs
     Date: 2021-10-25
     Template: blog-post
-    tags:
+    Tags:
         - Foo
         - Bar
     ---

-Blog posts can have one or more tags via the `tags` (lowercase) meta attribute, the value of which should be a list of strings.
+Blog posts can have one or more tags via the tags meta attribute, the value of which should be a list of strings.

 ## Navigation

 To display a navigation menu beneath the header, create a file named `_navigation.md` in your content folder.
-This file should contain a single meta attribute named `links` (lowercase), the value of which should be a mapping of page titles to IDs, e.g.:
+This file should contain a single meta attribute named links, the value of which should be a mapping of page titles to IDs, e.g.:

     ---
-    links:
+    Links:
         Blog: blog
         About: about
         Contact: contact